smcgregor/privly-seamless-posting-documentation/README.md

 - For `loading == false` and `state == OPEN`: internal state is `OPEN`, the button will show `cancel` button.

-`INTERNAL_STATE_PROPERTY` defines behaviours of the button in each internal state:
+`INTERNAL_STATE_PROPERTY` defines behaviors of the button in each internal state:

 ```js
 var INTERNAL_STATE_PROPERTY = {